SB79 Transit Oriented Development Upzoning

 access_id |

 Text | No | — | Unique access point identifier.
-Sourced from each agency’s stop ID field; falls back to a stable coordinate-based ID (geom:<lat>,<lon>) for records with missing or colliding IDs |
+Sourced from each agency’s stop ID field; falls back to a stable coordinate-based ID (geom:<lat>,<lon>) for records with missing or colliding IDs.
+Assigned during GDB curation and read as-is by Step 2 |

 station_id |